StarGithMd/90DaysOfDevOps/2026/day-01/learning-plan.md

 ---

 ## Hands-On Practice
-- On Windows, open **Bash** to practice basic Linux commands.
+- On Windows, open **Git Bash** to practice basic Linux commands.
-- If Bash is not installed on the system, download it from:
+- If Git Bash is not installed, download it from:
   👉 [https://git-scm.com/install/windows](https://git-scm.com/install/windows)

-Press windows key on keyboard and open Bash | GitBash on MS Windows box and start hands-on it.
+Press windows key on keyboard and open Bash | GitBash on MS Windows box and start hands-on prectice on it.

 # cd ~
 # pwd